Anto Boyratan

-Anto Febryanto Boyratan (born February 10, 2002) is an Indonesian professional basketball player for the Pelita Jaya Bakrie of the Indonesian Basketball League (IBL).
-Formerly played for Dandenong Rangers, he made history as the first ever Indonesian player to play in the NBL1.
+Anto Febrianto Boyratan (born February 10, 2002) is an Indonesian professional basketball player for Pelita Jaya of the Indonesian Basketball League (IBL).
+Formerly played for Dandenong Rangers, he became the first ever Indonesian to play in the Australian NBL1.

 College career

 Played for the Perbanas Rhinos Men's Basketball representing Perbanas Institute.
 He won the LIMA National Championship in 2023.

 Professional career

 West Bandits Solo (2022-2023)

 West Bandits Solo signs Anto as they picked him the 2022 IBL Draft as a rookie, he played 7 games for them in his debut season with just averaging 3,7 minutes per game.
 But on the 2023 season Anto improved as he played 25 games and had 5,1 PPG and 3 RPG.

 Pelita Jaya (2023-present)

 On the 31st of October 2023, Pelita Jaya signs Anto alongside his teammate Nickson Gosal.

-After winning the championship in the 2024 season, Anto alongside Hendrick Xavi Yonga undergo a four-month training camp in Las Vegas, Nevada with the well-known IMPACT Basketball.
+After winning the championship in the 2024 season, Anto alongside Hendrick, undergo a four-month training camp in Las Vegas, Nevada with the well-known IMPACT Basketball.